madjava/my-ckad-journey/kubectl-commands.md

    Gets all Pods in all namespaces.
 Very handy if you need to find a faulty pod<br>

    `k get po -n <name-space>`<br>
    Gets all Pods in a particular namespace.
-Another quick way to find failing resource by just looking at the `READY` column or `STATUS` you can tell if something is not right.
+By looking at the `READY` column or `STATUS` you can tell if something is not right.

    `k get po -o wide`<br>
-   As above but with more details about the pods e.g. it's `IP`, `NODE` also stats like `STATUS` and `READY` info.
+   As above but with more details about the pods e.g. it's `IP`, `NODE` also stats like `STATUS` and `READY` info can tell you what node the pod resides, its ip etc.

 - `k run mypod --image=nginx --namespace=dev --dry-run=client -o yaml`<br>
    or<br>